 In addition, the school clinic keeps a medical record file of each student.
-Any medication brought to school must be sent in the original container and accompanied by two school medical forms signed by the parent/guardian and physician.
-Medication brought to school must be properly identified.
-The school clinic will keep medication under lock and key.
+Any medication brought to school must be sent in the original container, properly identified and accompanied by two school medical forms signed by the parent/ guardian and physician.
+All medication will be kept under lock and key..
 Administration of medicine, as directed by the child's physician, can only be issued at the clinic.
 No student is to have medication on their person.
 Any questions concerning this matter should be directed to the school nurse.
 It is important that parents inform the school concerning any illness or sickness.
 This should be listed on the medical form.
 Parents are requested to report all communicable diseases to the school office.
 State law requires proper immunization for admittance into the school.